There’s no denying the modern workforce is a stressful one.

 In a team where there are high levels of emotional intelligence, times of stress will be dealt with more successfully than in those which don’t.
 I think it’s important too for teammates to have an empathy towards their colleague/s who are experiencing high stress, and if possible, provide support in the form of offering to help in some way – even a simple thing such as encouragement to go for a quick walk outside, or even just stand up and walk around.
 Suggesting a quick coffee or lunch is also nice way to give them a bit of a break.

-Daniela Kraus (Director and Chief Operating Office, XVenture) – Daniela holds a Graduate Certificate in Organisational Coaching, a Bachelor of Commerce in Marketing and a Bachelor of Arts in Psychology.
+Daniela Kraus (Director and Chief Operating Officer, XVenture) – Daniela holds a Graduate Certificate in Organisational Coaching, a Bachelor of Commerce in Marketing and a Bachelor of Arts in Psychology.
 Daniela has been part of XVenture for 7 years.
 Daniela is passionate about exploring ways to support individuals, teams and organisations to unearth their potential using XVenture’s unique approach.